Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 *Note: Full instructions for the device are included in the PDF manual 'Cerelog BCI_EEG Board - Product Usage Guide.pdf' and I reccomend you read them as they are very detailed.
 This guide provides the essential steps to quickly get the device running, connected, and plotting data.*

+Need Help or have a question?
+[Discord Chat Community](https://discord.gg/2wXQW3Uy4d)

-Please email simon@cerelog.com if you have issues
+or email simon@cerelog.com
 ---

 # 🔌 Part 1: Connecting Hardware & Running a Session